It's not my favourite song from the Pure Comedy album. It’s my third favourite.

 The last 2 weeks have been eventful, and the coverage has been so loud, it's been incoherent.
 As we edge closer to the weekend, let’s step back and give the XR activists a minute to breathe, let’s give the Canning Town activists a minute to spit out broken teeth and let’s take a minute for ourselves to contemplate certain truths.

-The activists are on our side, on the right side of history, and there will be more protests and there will be more environmental movements calling for urgent climate action.
-As and when they arise, we have the option to stand back and watch without feeling like we have to pick a side.
+The activists are on our side, on the right side of history.
+And there will be more protests and there will be more environmental movements calling for urgent climate action.
+As and when they arise, the public has the bonus option to stand back and quietly watch without feeling like they have to loudly pick a side.